2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/configuration-data.md

 If you plan on using this configuration in many Apps on a server, then export/import of this Content-Type is not practical.

 In this case you'll want to export the Content-Type as a JSON and place it in the `.data-custom/contenttypes` folder for [Global Content-Types](xref:Basics.Data.ContentTypes.Global).
-If you now restart your DNN, then this new Content-Type is picked up and available in _all_ Apps on this Dnn.
+If you now restart your Dnn, then this new Content-Type is picked up and available in _all_ Apps on this Dnn.

 ## Redistribution Scenario